trinodb/trino/docs/src/main/sphinx/connector/hive.rst

       - Maximum total number of cached file status entries.
       - 1,000,000
     * - ``hive.file-status-cache-expire-time``
-      - How long a cached directory listing should be considered valid.
+      - How long a cached directory listing is considered valid.
       - ``1m``
     * - ``hive.rcfile.time-zone``
       - Adjusts binary encoded timestamp values to a specific time zone.
-For Hive 3.1+, this should be set to UTC.
+For Hive 3.1+, this must be set to UTC.
       - JVM default
     * - ``hive.timestamp-precision``
       - Specifies the precision to use for Hive columns of type ``timestamp``.